Relativistic Dynamical Stability Criterion of Multi-Planet Systems with a Distant Companion: Example of 3+1 Systems

 Most of the systems' behaviors agree with our expectations.
 It is worth mentioning that the simulation results conform with the criterion better than the $2+1$ case, mainly because the precession rates of planet $3$ are faster due to the presence of a closer neighboring planet $2$, as can be seen from Figure~\ref{fig:precession_2+1} and Figure~\ref{fig:precession_3+1}.
 The limitation on integration times are therefore mitigated.
 An exception at $a_3=0.14$ and $e_c=0.8$ is investigated in the the Appendix~\ref{appenix}.
-We expect that this system undergoes a resonant-like behavior where GR precession tends to destabilize the resonant angle, thus causing eccentricity excitations \citep[e.g.,][]{Naoz_2013a, Hansen_2020}.
+We expect that this system undergoes a resonant-like behavior because of equal precession rates from all three effects (see Figure~\ref{fig:precession_3+1}).
+GR precession tends to destabilize the resonant angle, inducing eccentricity excitations \citep[e.g.,][]{Naoz_2013a, Hansen_2020}.
 Notice that within the relativistic transition zone, only part of the systems experience ``true'' orbit crossing, while others all have very close orbital distances (as close as $5\times10^{-3}$~au), suggesting that longer integration timescale may indeed yield instability.
 This is consistent with the notion that systems in the transition zone will experience large eccentricity excitations and are on the brink of instability, but orbit crossing may happen very late in their evolution, exceeding our simulation capabilities.

-Similarly to the 2+1 case, in Figure~\ref{fig:Evolution_3+1} we plot the time evolution of three representative systems A, B, and C marked in Figure~\ref{fig:Delta_3+1}, corresponding to stable, relativistic stable, and unstable cases.
+Similarly to the $2+1$ case, in Figure~\ref{fig:Evolution_3+1} we plot the time evolution of three representative systems A, B, and C marked in Figure~\ref{fig:Delta_3+1}, corresponding to stable, relativistic stable, and unstable cases.
 Relativistic and non-relativistic criterion disagrees on the behavior of system B, and it is indeed the case according to the top middle panel and the zoomed-in over-plot in Figure~\ref{fig:Evolution_3+1}.
-Without GR, the eccentricity of planet $3$ oscillates largely that the orbits of inner planets cross and finally collide with the star (planet $1$) or become ejected out of the system (planet $2$) after only about 6 Myr.
-In comparison, once GR is taken into account, the same system behaves stable and periodic over timescales of 100 Myr.
+Without GR, the eccentricity of planet $3$ oscillates largely that the orbits of inner planets cross and finally collide with the star (planet $1$) or become ejected out of the system (planet $2$) after only about $6$~Myr.
+In comparison, once GR is taken into account, the same system behaves stable over timescales of $100$~Myr with no close-encounters.
 Again, this is a convincing proof of our analytical criterion.